tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 * [ ] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

 I am very excited to introduce work currently underway.
 We are looking to create early awareness, and to receive feedback from the community.
 That is why the enhancements discussed here are not yet in CRAN.
+As probably inferred by the title and description, the work centers around bringing Model Calibration to Tidymodels.

 ## Model Calibration